CPDG: A Contrastive Pre-Training Method for Dynamic Graph Neural Networks: Acknowledgments

 \textit{\textbf{Performance on Dynamic Link Prediction Task:}}

 The results and comparisons on Amazon Review and Gowalla datasets under three transfer settings are shown in Table \ref{tab:maintable}.
 And the results and comparisons on Meituan under the time transfer setting are shown in Table \ref{tab:meituan_result}.
-From the results, we have the following observations. \begin{itemize} \item \textbf{Our proposed \model achieves the best performance under different transfer settings.} Specifically, the average improvements on the AP metric of all the fields on Amazon Review and Gowalla datasets are 1.59\%, 1.33\%, 1.60\% w.r.t. \textit{time transfer}, \textit{field transfer}, and \textit{time+field transfer} settings, respectively.
-Furthermore, in the Meituan industrial dataset, compared to the DGNN encoder (DyRep, JODIE, and TGN), the performance gains by \model can also be observed.
-These observations demonstrate the effectiveness of our \model through flexible structural-temporal samplers along with temporal-view and structural-view subgraph contrastive pre-training schemes and optional evolution information enhanced fine-tuning scheme. \item \textbf{The dynamic graph methods generally perform significantly better than the static graph methods.} Among the compared baselines, the dynamic graph methods (DyRep, JODIE, TGN, DDGCL, and SelfRGNN) generally perform significantly better than the static graph methods (GraphSAGE, GIN, GAT, DGI, and GPT-GNN) on Amazon Review and Gowalla datasets.
+From the results, we have the following observations. \begin{itemize}[leftmargin=*] \item \textbf{Our proposed \model achieves the best performance under different transfer settings.} {Specifically, the average improvements over the best-performed baseline on the AP metric of all the fields on Amazon Review and Gowalla datasets are 1.59\%, 1.33\%, 1.60\% w.r.t. \textit{time transfer}, \textit{field transfer}, and \textit{time+field transfer} settings, respectively.
+Furthermore, in the Meituan industrial dataset, compared to the DGNN models, the performance gains by \model can also be observed.
+These observations demonstrate the effectiveness of our \model through flexible structural-temporal samplers along with temporal-view and structural-view subgraph contrastive pre-training schemes and optional evolution information enhanced fine-tuning scheme.} \item \textbf{The dynamic graph methods generally perform significantly better than the static graph methods.} Among the compared baselines, the dynamic graph methods (DyRep, JODIE, TGN, DDGCL, and SelfRGNN) generally perform significantly better than the static graph methods (GraphSAGE, GIN, GAT, DGI, and GPT-GNN) on all the datasets.
 This further verifies the necessity of capturing the temporal evolution patterns in the dynamic graphs.
-Another interesting finding is that the static generative graph pre-training framework, GPT-GNN, performs worse than some classic graph neural networks, such as GraphSAGE, which has also been observed and discussed in \cite{hou2022graphmae}. \item \textbf{The dynamic task-supervised methods generally perform better than dynamic self-supervised methods.} Among the compared baselines, the dynamic task-supervised methods (DyRep, JODIE, and TGN) generally perform better than the dynamic self-supervised methods (DDGCL and SelfRGNN) on experimental datasets.
-This demonstrates the importance of memory in the DGNN encoder to capture the long-term evolution of each node in dynamic graphs and the insufficiency of current self-supervised dynamic graph models for pre-training. \end{itemize}
+Another interesting finding is that in dynamic graph tasks, the static generative graph pre-training framework performs relatively worse than other static GNNs, such as GraphSAGE, which has also been observed and discussed in \cite{hou2022graphmae}. \item {\textbf{The dynamic task-supervised methods generally perform better than dynamic self-supervised methods.} Generally, among the compared baselines, the dynamic task-supervised methods (DyRep, JODIE, and TGN) perform better than the dynamic self-supervised methods (DDGCL and SelfRGNN) on experimental datasets.
+This demonstrates the importance of memory in the DGNN encoder to capture the long-term evolution of each node in dynamic graphs and the insufficiency for general pattern modeling of current dynamic self-supervised learning manners under the pre-training setting.} \end{itemize}

 \textit{\textbf{Performance on Dynamic Node Classification Task:}}